Skip to main content

 • sudden onset of severe pelvic pain, clinically stable and suspected ovarian torsion or ovarian cyst accident (e.g. cyst rupture or bleed)

-• Suspected Ectopic Pregnancy:
+• Suspected Ectopic Pregnancy (within 24 hours):

 • Include the name of the recommending clinician with the clinical notes provided to POAC (see HealthPathways: Pain and Bleeding in Early Pregnancy)